realworldocaml/book/en/compiler-backend.md

 produce an executable program.
 The order in which `.cmo` arguments are presented on the command line defines the order in which compilation units are initialized at runtime.
-Remember that OCaml has no single `main` function like C, so this link is order is more important than in C.
+Remember that OCaml has no single `main` function like C, so this link order is more important than in C programs.

 ### Executing bytecode